spec-first/connexion/README.rst

 function expects an argument named ``message`` and assigns the value of the endpoint parameter ``message`` to your view function.

+.. note:: In the OpenAPI 3.x.x spec, the requestBody does not have a name.
+          By default it will be passed in as 'body'.
+You can optionally provide the x-body-name parameter in your requestBody schema to override the name of the parameter that will be passed to your handler function.

 .. warning:: When you define a parameter at your endpoint as *not* required, and
     this argument does not have default value in your Python view, you will get a "missing positional argument" exception whenever you call this endpoint